 There are also lots of free weights to choose from, starting with dumbbells.
 These small weights provide a huge amount of versatility, helping you to shape your strength training around your needs.

 Barbells are another good option if you want to get into more serious weight training.
-You might even want to consider adding some Olympic bars and Olympic weight plates if you start taking your weights more seriously.
+You might even want to consider adding some Olympic bars and Olympic weight plates or bumper plates if you start taking your weights more seriously.
 And don’t forget about racks and storage to keep your gym tidy.

 Then there are items like kettlebells.
 These are particularly suitable for home gyms because they are so versatile.
 With just one kettlebell, you can carry out a huge variety of workouts to strengthen your whole body, making them ideal for home gyms.